abregado/roleplay-book-gen/_chapters/06_encounter_types.md

 As an Action: Select a creature within 2 metres of you.
 If that creature makes a skill check that you are Proficient in, or makes an attack roll against a target you can see that is also adjacent to you, before your next turn starts, it gains Advantage on the roll.

 ### Hide
-As an Action: You attempt to obscure your true position from one or more targets, all of which you must have full cover from.
-The attempt is considered a success without a roll, however at the moment when the target might see you, make a Dexterity skill check to see if you were successful or not.
-See the Unseen Attackers section for the benefits of Hiding.
+As an Action, after moving to a new space: Gain the Hiding condition.

 ### Disengage
 As an Action: All movement you make during your turn does not provoke Attacks of Opportunity.

 ## Bonus Actions
 Bonus Actions are considered shorter actions that compliment a Full Action.
-There is only one bonus action which can be used by every creature.
+Each creature may make one Bonus Action per round, and only during their turn.

 ### Offhand attack
 As a Bonus Action, after using the Attack Action: Make a single strike with a second weapon that you are also holding.
 The weapon used must have the Light property.
 Do not add additional damage to the strike based on an Ability score.